-In Ontario, financial institutions such as TD, RBC, CIBC, etc., cannot lend over 80% of a home’s value.
-Since many buyers do not have a 20% down payment they must purchase mortgage insurance.
+In Ontario, financial institutions such as TD, RBC, CIBC, etc., can’t lend over 80% of a home’s value.
+Since many buyers don’t have a 20% down payment, they have to purchase mortgage insurance.

 CMHC, Genworth and Canada Guaranty are mortgage insurance companies.
 Their function is to assume and absorb the risk of a “high-ratio” mortgage (one with 5-19% down payment).
-These insurers are the reason buyers can purchase a home with as little as 5% down payment.
-You can read more about these companies here.
+These insurers offer a way for buyers to purchase a home with as little as 5% down payment.
+You can read more about high ratio mortgages here.

-This insurance is not cheap, but fortunately, you need not pay the entire cost up front.
+This insurance is not cheap but, fortunately, you don’t pay the entire cost up front.

-Your lending institution purchases the insurance and the cost is passed on to you.
+Your lending institution buys the insurance and the cost is passed on to you.
 It’s built into your mortgage and paid over the amortization period (typically 25 or 30 years)

 Here are the current premiums: